openservicemesh/osm-docs/content/docs/install/manual_demo.md

 - [http://localhost:8082](http://localhost:8082) - **bookstore-v2**
   - _Note: This page will not be available at this time in the demo.
 This will become available during the SMI Traffic Split configuration set up_

 Position the browser windows so that you can see all four at the same time.
-The header at the top of each webpage shows the application and version.
+Note that the header at the top of each webpage shows the application and version.

 ## Traffic Encryption

-All traffic is encrypted via mTLS regardless of whether you're using access control policies or have enabled permissive traffic policy mode.
+OSM encrypts all traffic via mTLS regardless of whether you're using access control policies or have enabled permissive traffic policy mode.

 ## Traffic Policy Modes

 Once the applications are up and running, they can interact with each other using [permissive traffic policy mode](#permissive-traffic-policy-mode) or [SMI traffic policy mode](#smi-traffic-policy-mode).
-In permissive traffic policy mode, traffic between application services is automatically configured by `osm-controller`, and SMI policies are not enforced.
+In permissive traffic policy mode, `osm-controller` automatically configures traffic between application services and does not enforce SMI policies.
 In the SMI policy mode, all traffic is denied by default unless explicitly allowed using a combination of SMI access and routing policies.

 ### How to Check Traffic Policy Mode